tmcgilchrist/capnp-rpc/README.md

 You can use `` `Unix path`` for a Unix-domain socket at `path`, or `` `TCP (host, port)`` to accept connections over TCP.

-For TCP, you might want to listen on one address but advertise a different one, e.g.
+For TCP, you might want to listen on one address but advertise a different one,

 ```ocaml
 let listen_address = `TCP ("0.0.0.0", 7000)	(* Listen on all interfaces *)